 In addition to direct visualisation of the dilated vessels, the resultant portal hypertension results in other frequent changes: see portal hypertension.
 Additionally, there are changes in liver shape which are somewhat different to those seen in cirrhosis 2.
 Typically these changes are:

 - atrophy of the left lateral segment (segments 2 and 3) whereas hypertrophy is more common in cirrhosis

 - hypertrophy of segment IV whereas atrophy is more common in cirrhosis

 - hypertrophy of the caudate lobe which is also seen in cirrhosis

-Ultrasound is able to identify a normal portal vein in almost all cases when present (97%) 3, and thus is a good first order examination.
+Ultrasound is able to identify a normal portal vein in almost all cases when present (97%) 3, and therefore is a good first order examination.
 Doppler examination can be carried out at the same time to evaluate for portal hypertension.
 Cavernous transformation appears as numerous tortuous vessels occupying the portal vein bed.
 Flow is generally hepatopetal and continuous with little if any respiratory or cardiac variation 4.